 Another high-class performer in 2017 who was purchased as a horse-in-training is National Hunt purchase Golden Birthday who cost £100,000.
-Golden Birthday was purchased after running 2nd in a Punchestown bumper and has now won or placed in 15 of his 17 starts to date including winning a £35,000 class 2 hurdle (official rating of 147) and has also won 3 from 3 on the flat (official rating of 90).
+Golden Birthday was purchased after running 2nd in a Punchestown bumper and went on to either win or place in 15 of his first 17 starts including winning a £35,000 class 2 hurdle (official rating of 147) and also win 3 on the flat and achieve an official rating of 90.

 If you are interested in purchasing a horse-in-training either privately or by public auction please contact Richard on +44 7769 349240 or email firstname.lastname@example.org